 Managed Challenge Interaction Flow

-When the security protection policy uses Managed Challenge to handle requests, EdgeOne first implements the JavaScript challenge mechanism, that is, responds with a redirect page (HTTP 302) containing a JavaScript program to verify the browser runtime environment.
-Upon receiving this response, browsers with JavaScript enabled will continue to respond with a redirect page (HTTP 302) that has an embedded interactive CAPTCHA verification program.
+When the security protection policy uses JavaScript Challenge to handle requests, EdgeOne first implements the JavaScript challenge mechanism, that is, responds with a redirect page (HTTP 302) containing a JavaScript program to verify the browser runtime environment.
+After receiving this response, browsers with JavaScript enabled will continue to respond with a redirect page (HTTP 302) that has an embedded interactive CAPTCHA verification program.
 After the program completes verification on the client, an HTTP 302 redirect is performed.
-Upon receiving the redirect request, the EdgeOne security protection module will allow requests carrying valid identifiers (client IP and User-Agent).
+After receiving the redirect request, the EdgeOne security protection module will allow requests carrying valid identifiers (client IP and User-Agent).